woossi0/suite/docs/usermanual/source/apps/clientsdkintro/basic/index.rst

 Background
 ----------

-The central object in the architecture of the client SDK is the **viewer** (``gxp.Viewer``).
+The central object in the architecture of the client SDK is the **viewer** (`gxp.Viewer <../../../sdk-api/lib/widgets/Viewer.html>`_).
 Primarily, a viewer combines a map panel with tools, but it can do much more.

 The main configuration options for a ``gxp.Viewer`` are: